TheJare/ld46/README.md

 Move your little white ball and stay alive as long as you can.
 Things hurt you if you touch them, and you also take damage if you move too long without recovering.

+You can play the game at http://iguanademos.com/Jare/games/ld46/

 ## Details

 An attempt at an entry to Ludum Dare #46.
 As usual, just a few hours available to do something, but at least I cleaned up some old Typescript gamedev bits I had.

-As usualy, I tweeted my original design shortly after waking up and reading about the topic: *Keep it Alive*:"
+As usualy, I tweeted my original design shortly after waking up and reading about the topic, **Keep it Alive**:

 - reach the goal keeping a candle alive, avoiding drops or buckets of water thrown at you.
 You also need to be careful how you move or the wind puts out the flame, but too slow and wax runs out.